Business Intelligence

 Different views of Business Intelligence (BI) components

-In the Business Intelligence section of Data Catalog, you can explore Business Intelligence (BI) server components (like Tableau) in multiple views to understand the structure and relationships between folders, reports, data sets, data attributes, and more, in a way that best suits your needs.
+In the Business Intelligence section of Data Catalog, you can explore Business Intelligence (BI) server components from Tableau and Power BI, in multiple views to understand the structure and relationships between folders, reports, data sets, data attributes, and more, in a way that best suits your needs.

 By default, Data Catalog displays BI server components in a hierarchical tree-structured format.
 This view organizes components, such as folders, reports, data sets, data attributes, and more, by following a clear parent-child relationship, enabling users to understand how different BI server components are interconnected.
-For more information, see Tableau server components.
+For more information, see Tableau server components and #Power BI server components.

 Business Intelligence (BI) hierarchy view

-In Data Catalog, you can configure Business Intelligence (BI) servers (like Tableau) and import their components into the Business Intelligencesection.
+In Data Catalog, you can configure Business Intelligence (BI) servers such as Tableau and Power BI and import their components into the Business Intelligence section.
 In the hierarchy view of the Business Intelligence page, you can manage them visually and intuitively.
-Additionally, you can sync BI server (lik eTableau) components and maintain their associated details, ensuring clarity and consistency in data-related discussions.
+Additionally, you can sync BI server components and maintain their associated details, ensuring clarity and consistency in data-related discussions.
 The following options are available on the Business Intelligence page.

 BI server component name

-The name of the BI server component, such as folders, reports, data sets, data attributes, and more.
+The name of the BI server component, such as folder, report, dataset, data entity, chart, or field, and more.
 With this, you can quickly identify and understand the specific BI server component you are working with.
+For example, a project in Tableau appears as a folder and workspace or app in Power BI appears as a folder.

 Actions